+While you can cook raw chicken with rice in a casserole, you’ll need to use pre-cooked chicken for this recipe.
 I recommend using one of the following simple recipes to make this shredded chicken and rice casserole: Instant Pot Chicken, Crock Pot Shredded Chicken, Baked Bone In Chicken Breast, How to Cook Shredded Chicken (stovetop edition).
 You can also swap diced Air Fryer Chicken Breast, Baked Chicken Breast, or Grilled Chicken Breast.

 While I prefer to use brown rice for the grains in this dish, its added health benefits and texture, you can swap cooked white rice if you prefer.

 Yes!
 Freeze leftovers in an airtight freezer-safe storage container for up to 3 months.
 Let thaw overnight in the refrigerator before reheating.

 Chicken and Rice Casserole

 - 3 cups shredded, cooked chicken breast* (about 3 medium breasts)

 - 3 cups cooked brown rice or wild and brown rice blend